Tools4everBV/HelloID-Conn-Prov-Source-ADP-Workforce/docs/en-US/ConvertTo-RawDataPersonObject.md

 # ConvertTo-RawDataPersonObject

 ## SYNOPSIS
-Converts the worker object to a raw data person object
+Converts the ADP Worker object to a raw data object

 ## SYNTAX